csinva/csinva.github.io/_notes/neuro/comp_neuro.md

     - vectors are squashed so their magnitudes are between 0 and 1
     - outputs a vector

-## hierarchical temporal memory (htm)
+## hierarchical temporal memory (htm, numenta)

 - binary synapses and learns by modeling the growth of new synapses and the decay of unused synapses
-- separate aspects of brains and neurons that are essential for intelligence from those that depend on brain implementation
+- separates aspects of brains and neurons that are essential for intelligence from those that depend on brain implementation

 ### necortical structure

-- evolution leads to physical/logical hierarchy of brain regions
+- evolution yields physical/logical hierarchy of brain regions
 - neocortex is like a flat sheet
 - neocortex regions are similar and do similar computation
   - Mountcastle 1978: vision regions are vision becase they receive visual input